hofstadter-io/cuetorials.com/content/starting-out/validate-configuration.md

 We start by defining a Cue `#Album` __definition__ or __schema__ which has the same structure.
-In stead of setting the fields to data, we set them to types `string`.
+Instead of setting the fields to data, we set them to types `string`.
 Looking at the date field, we can see it repeated twice.
 This enables us to accumulate constraints across locations in a file or even across files and packages (how easier does applying company policies become?).